asmeurer/brown-water-python/docs/index.rst

    (2, '2', (1, 4), (1, 5), '1 + 2')
    (0, '', (2, 0), (2, 0), '')

-Also, the result of
-this function is a regular tuple, not a ``namedtuple``, so you will not be able to use attributes to access the members.
-Instead use something like ``for toknum, tokval, start, end, line in tokenize.generate_tokens(...):`` (this pattern is recommended in Python 3 as well, see the `Usage <usage.html>`_ section).
+Another difference is that the result of this function is a regular tuple, not a ``namedtuple``, so you will not be able to use attributes to access the members.
+Instead use something like "``for toknum, tokval, start, end, line in tokenize.generate_tokens(...):``" (this pattern can be used in Python 3 as well, see the `Usage <usage.html#calling-syntax>`_ section).

 Table of Contents
 =================